compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 title: "Lisp Workshop - Step 3: Eval"
 permalink: "/resources/lisp-workshop/step3"
 ---
+# THIS PAGE IS A WORK IN PROGRESS!
+Things may change, so don't get too attached!
 Complexity: Medium

 *Evaluation* (or *eval* for short) can be viewed as a transformation acting on an AST.
 In particular, it transforms reducible expressions, or *redexes*, into some simpler form.